 - Diversity Abroad

 - Video Library

-By: Gary McIlvaine
+Written by: Gary McIlvaine

 Eighteen short months ago, I was leaving for China.
 I had never heard of a VPN - a "virtual private network" - until about ten days before I was about to leave for Chengdu, China.
-The professor at the Chicago TEFL Class I took with International TEFL Academy knew I was going and had asked if I bought a VPN yet.
+The instructor at the Chicago TEFL Course I took with International TEFL Academy knew I was going and had asked if I bought a VPN yet.
 I looked at her with a blank stare.
 I did not know what a VPN was.

 She explained to me that, because of China’s censorship, many of my favorite American websites were going to no longer be accessible when I moved to China to teach.
 The answer, she told me, was to get a VPN before I got to China because their websites are blocked once you’re within China’s “Great Wall”.

 How to Get Facebook in China